Gnirt/gnirt.github.io/source/_posts/2015-09-12-experience-do-not-eat-for-a-week.markdown

 Food on a less conscious state is also a lot of other things.
 An entertainment, an object of pleasure, I got food when I’m bored, when I’m depressed, when I socialize, when I spend money (a lot of money), when I have sex (sometimes), as a gift, as an addiction, as a huge part of economy, as a diet, as a reward…
 During the fast I had progressively all those field getting back at me.
 At first I wanted to eat food to distract me, then because my friend were going to eat, then at the end because I was hungry.
 Back to the basic, the fundamental.
 Food is my body essence.

+Thanks to Ali for his help writing this and inspiring me to make this wonderful experience.

 ~~~

 Picture has been taken on a improvised hitchhiking trip week end at Etretat.